 I had a regular for years.
 I’ll call him Jack.
 That wasn’t his name, but it sounds appropriately rugged and adventurous as a pseudonym, and I think he’d like that.

-Jack was an artist and a gentleman, and literally the first person I met when I started bartending five years ago.
+Jack was an artist and a gentleman, and quite literally the first person I met when I started bartending five years ago.
 My first day on the job I kicked him out because he showed up before I was ready to open.
-I didn’t know then that he essentially had free run of the place, but he just smiled and nodded and slipped away without a word.
+I didn’t know then that he essentially had the run of the place, but he just smiled and nodded and slipped away without a word.
 When he came back 45 minutes later, it was a fresh start.

 Jack was a man of mystery.
 He had been tangled up with the CIA, he said.
 Or maybe it was the Foreign Legion.
 He was friends with the feds – and possibly with the mob.
 He was making a movie.
 He was moving to New Zealand.
 He had endless stories, each with its own shaky relationship to reality.
 But then just when you thought he was yanking your chain, along would come some politician or celebrity to slap him on the back and claim him as their own.